Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 Many dogs don’t like feeling restrained.
 Locking up on a loose leash and tightening their collars activates a reflex that makes them pull away.

 This behavior is very visible in sled dog breeds like Huskies.
-These pups usually have a “pulling” instinct similar to rolling in the grass.
+These pups usually have a “pulling” instinct like rolling in the grass.

 You might think that pulling your dog back will stop the pulling.
-In reality, you’re making the problem worse by activating their oppositional reflex.
+You’re making the problem worse by activating their oppositional reflex.

 Reason 6: They’ve Developed a Learned Behavior